selsamman/amorphic/README.md

 Then move these from `node_modules\amorphic` into the root

-* apps folder which contains a hello world app and a doctor patient app
+* `apps/` folder which contains a hello world app and a doctor patient app

 * `config.json`